litestar-org/litestar/docs/usage/12-openapi.md

     All models listed above are exported from [openapi-schema-pydantic](https://github.com/kuimono/openapi-schema-pydantic) rather than Starlite.

+## Viewing the API Documentation in ReDoc

+Starlite comes with integration of [ReDoc API Documentation Page](https://redoc.ly/) to render your OpenAPI schema as an interactive web user interace.
+If your app is running locally on port 8000 you can access the [ReDoc page at http://0.0.0.0:8000/schema](http://0.0.0.0:8000/schema).
+The ReDoc page will show and document all your routes, DTOs, and any metadata attached to your controllers mentioned above.

 #### Disable Schema Generation

 If you wish to disable schema generation and not include the schema endpoints in your API, simply pass `None` as the